mdegans/drama_llama/bin/regurgitater/README.md

 - **Are you aware the name is spelled wrong?** Yes.
 It's funny because tater ha ha.
 - **Did you paint the vomiting llama?** No. That was Bing Copilot and Dall-E 3.
 ````

+## Known Issues

+- When using LLaMA 3, `--vocab unsafe` should be passed as a command line option
+  however, keep in mind that there is out output sanitization or vocabulary
+  restrictions.